 The Green Mountain National Forest and the Moosalamoo Wilderness area are just up the mountain.
 These areas provide the outdoor enthusiast with endless options!
 Our rolling hills, numerous streams, and forested mountains make this an ideal location for fly fishing, hiking, and bicycling, our most popular summer activities.

 There are some of the best of each right here in the heart of Vermont!
-Check with Innkeeper Dan as these are his passions, and he can direct you to the secret fishing spot or the beautiful ride.
+Check with Innkeeper Dan as these are his passions, and he can direct you to the secret fishing spot or the most beautiful ride.